Jacquet (game): Equipment

 Jacquet is played on a tables board of the type used for Backgammon with the exception of any storage strip, and with 15 pieces, known as men for each player, as well as two dice.
 Each player places fifteen men on the nearest section of the board and to the left, called the talon ("heel").
 Movement is anticlockwise.
 For each of the players, the first quarter (French: table) is the group of the first six points on the left half of the player's own side of the board, the second quarter is made up of the next six to the right, the third quarter is the opponent's first quarter (opposite side to the right), and the fourth quarter is the opponent's second quarter.

 Preliminaries

 Players dress the board by placing their 15 men at the top right of the board i.e. on the leftmost point on their opponent's side of the board.
-(This starting setup was also used in Révertier).
+(This starting setup was also used in Révertier as well as in Trictrac).
 Each player then rolls a die.
 The player with the higher number goes first, picks up both dice and throws them for the first move.
 Then the players take turns rolling the dice.